15 Famous Swords of Historical Figures and Their Stories

 12. The Sword of King Arthur – Excalibur

-Excalibur, the legendary sword of King Arthur, is one of the most famous weapons in Western mythology.
-In some traditions, Arthur pulled it from a stone, proving his divine right to rule.
-In others, it was gifted by the Lady of the Lake, imbuing it with mystical power.
+Excalibur, the legendary sword of King Arthur, is one of the most iconic weapons in Western mythology.
+According to some versions of the Arthurian legend, Arthur pulled the sword from a stone, demonstrating his divine right to be king.
+In other stories, Excalibur was given to Arthur by the Lady of the Lake, endowing the weapon with magical power.

-Arthur’s victories with Excalibur, from uniting Britain to defending it against Saxon invaders, cemented the sword’s status.
-Beyond combat, Excalibur symbolized kingship, destiny, and the bond between ruler and people.
-Its scabbard, said to prevent its wearer from bleeding, added further layers of legend.
+Arthur’s many triumphs with Excalibur, from uniting Britain under his rule to defending it against Saxon invaders, helped to establish the sword’s reputation.
+In addition to its use in battle, Excalibur became a symbol of kingship, destiny, and the special relationship between a ruler and his people.
+The mystical properties of the sword’s scabbard, which was said to protect its wearer from bleeding, added to its legend.

 13. The Sword of Edward the Black Prince